 General Education Requirements

-Regardless of the associate's degree program you enter, you'll have to complete general education requirements to gain a basic competency in foundational areas including math, writing and reading.
+Regardless of the associate's degree program that you enter, you'll have to complete general education requirements to gain basic competency in foundational areas including math, writing and reading.
 General education requirements usually include courses in the social sciences, the humanities, mathematics and communication.
 Most schools give you some choice as to the exact classes you'd like to take in these areas.

 Transfer of General Education Classes

 Because many students continue their studies in bachelor's degree programs, some states have agreements that facilitate transfer between their 2-year and 4-year public schools; individual colleges and universities may also have similar articulation agreements.
 In these cases, completing the general education requirements of an associate's degree program will meet the general education requirements of a bachelor's degree program.